evmcnb/quartz/content/Full/Headlice and Scabies.md

 # **Scabies**

 **Overview:** Scabies is a contagious skin infestation caused by the Sarcoptes scabiei mite.
 The mites burrow into the skin, and deposit eggs.
-Stmptoms due to allergic reaction to the parasite.
+Symptoms due to allergic reaction to the parasite.
 Spread through prolonged skin-to-skin contact.

 **Causes/Factors:**